 BAP1 is a tumor suppressor gene that helps cells repair DNA damage.
 Mutations are found in ~60% of mesotheliomas.
 People with inherited (germline) BAP1 mutations have a 6–7% lifetime risk of mesothelioma versus less than 0.1% in the general population.
 BAP1 status may also affect treatment response.

-Should mesothelioma patients get genetic testing?▼
+Should people with mesothelioma get genetic testing?▼

 Consider testing if you have multiple family members with mesothelioma, young-onset disease, no known asbestos exposure, personal history of uveal melanoma, or family history of BAP1-related cancers.
 Testing results can inform family screening and treatment selection.